 - Vomiting and/or diarrhea within the last 24 hours

-- Severe sore throat along with fever and feeling ill for more than 48 hours, or after exposure to Strep throat infection
+- Severe sore throat along with fever and feeling ill, or after exposure to Strep throat infection or COVID-19

 - Honey-crusted sores around the nose or mouth or rash on other body parts

 - Large amounts of mucous (liquid) from their nose, with face pain or headache

 - Severe ear pain or fluid coming from the ear

 - New onset of severe headache, body aches, especially with fever